1. History of Greek Theatre

 The beginnings of Western theatre date back to Ancient Greece in the 6th century B.C.
 The earliest performances occurred in 534 BC at a play festival honouring Dionysus, the Greek god of wine and fertility.
 For hundreds of years, ancient Greek theatre was performed exclusively at this outdoor play festival.

-While there was likely a number of playwrights in Ancient Greece, the play festivals were dominated by just three writers of tragedy and two writers of comedy.
+While there were likely a number of playwrights in ancient Greek theatre, the play festivals were dominated by just three writers of tragedy and two writers of comedy.

 Euripides (c.480-c.406 BC) wrote somewhere between 92 and 95 tragedies, of which 18 or 19 have survived.
 He reduced the role of the chorus in his plays.
 Euripides’ most famous works include The Bacchae, Medea and The Trojan Women (also known as The Women of Troy).

 Aristophanes (c.446-386 BC) wrote 40 comedies of which 11 survive.
 His most famous works include Lysistrata, The Frogs, The Clouds, The Wasps and The Birds.

 Menander (c.342-c.290 BC) wrote 108 comic plays later in the 4th Century BC, of which only one, Dyskolos, survives.

 Aristotle (384-322 BC) was a philosopher of Ancient Greece and one of the world’s greatest thinkers.
 He is often regarded as the father of Western philosophy.
 In relation to drama, Aristotle proposed a formula for dramatic playwriting that was followed for centuries.
 His “Three Unities” proposed the action of a play taking place in one location over the course of a single day.
 This was known as the three unities of time, place and action.